torchbox/wagtailsurveys/README.md

 #### Add custom data to CSV export

-If you want to add custom data to CSV export, you will need to:
+If you want to add custom data to the CSV export, you will need to:
-* Override `get_data_fields` method in page model.
+* Override the `get_data_fields` method in page model.
-* Override `get_data` in submission model.
+* Override `get_data` in the submission model.

-The following example shows how to add a username to CSV export:
+The following example shows how to add a username to the CSV export:

 ```python
 import json